-4.13.
+- 4.13.
 Independence is a design feature that reduces the risk of common cause failures and failure propagation.
 As far as practicable, redundant safety systems should be physically separated and electrically isolated from each other and from systems of a lower safety class.
 The concept of independence should be applied to the entire safety system, for example between redundant trains within the same system and across diverse systems fulfilling the same function, such as first and second shutdown systems.
-Different safety functions should be performed by different modules, components or systems to avoid the effects on each other of the failure of these items.
+Different sSafety functions which are required to be independent should be performed by different modules, components or systems to avoid the effects on each other of the failure of these items. - 4.14.

-4.14.
 Physical separation should be considered as a means of avoiding common cause failures resulting from fire, flooding and other external events or accident conditions.
 Physical separation also reduces the likelihood of inadvertent human errors.

-4.15.
-The extent to which independence might be lost after a postulated initiating event should be considered in the design of specific parts of the research reactor, such as confinement penetrations, cable spreading rooms, equipment rooms and control rooms.

-4.16.
-Electrical connections and data connections between redundant divisions within a safety system should be designed so that no credible failure in one redundant division would prevent the other redundant division(s) from meeting design requirements for performance and reliability.

-4.17.
-Electrical connections and data connections between safety systems and systems of a lower safety class should be designed so that no credible failure in the system of a lower safety class would prevent the safety systems from meeting design requirements for performance and reliability.
+- 4.15.
+The extent to which independence might be lost after a postulated initiating event should be considered in the design of specific parts of the research reactor, such as confinement penetrations, cable spreading rooms, equipment rooms and control rooms. - 4.16.
+Electrical connections and data connections between redundant divisions within a safety system should be designed so that no credible failure in one redundant division would prevent the other redundant division(s) from meeting design requirements for performance and reliability. - 4.17.
+Electrical connections and data connections between safety systems and systems of a lower safety class should be designed so that no credible failure in the system of a lower safety class would prevent the safety systems from meeting design requirements for performance and reliability. - 4.18.

-4.18.
 Electrical isolation should be used to control or prevent adverse interactions between equipment and components caused by factors such as electromagnetic interference, electrostatic pickup, short circuits, open circuits, grounding and the application of the maximum credible voltage (AC or DC).
-Examples of provisions for electrical isolation are electronic isolating devices, optical isolating devices (including optical fibres), relays, shielding of cables or components, separation and distance, or combinations of these.

-4.19.
-When isolation devices are used between safety systems and systems of a lower safety class, the isolation devices should be part of the system having a higher safety class.

-4.20.
-When it is not feasible to provide adequate physical separation or electrical isolation between safety systems and systems of a lower safety class, the following recommendations should be implemented:

-- (a) The system of a lower safety class should be identified as part of the safety system with which it is associated; - (b) The system of a lower safety class should be independent of other systems that also in the lower safety class; - (c) The system of a lower safety class should be analysed or tested to demonstrate that it does not unacceptably degrade the safety system with which it is associated.

-4.21.
-If data communication channels are used in safety systems, their design should also apply the concept of independence (functional isolation, electrical isolation and physical separation, as appropriate).
+Examples of provisions for electrical isolation are electronic isolating devices, optical isolating devices (including optical fibres), relays, shielding of cables or components, separation and distance, or combinations of these. - 4.19.
+When isolation devices are used between safety systems and systems of a lower safety class, the isolation devices should be part of the system having a higher safety class. - 4.20.
+When it is not feasible to provide adequate physical separation or electrical isolation between safety systems and systems of a lower safety class, the following recommendations should be implemented: - (a) The system of a lower safety class should be identified as part of the safety system with which it is associated; - (b) The system of a lower safety class should be independent of other systems that also in the lower safety class; - (c) The system of a lower safety class should be analysed or tested to demonstrate that it does not unacceptably degrade the safety system with which it is associated. - 4.21.
+If data communication channels are used in safety systems between items required to be independent, their design should also apply the concept of independence (functional isolation, electrical isolation and physical separation, as appropriate).
 This includes independence from the effects of data communication errors.

-Diversity of instrumentation and control systems for a research reactors
+Diversity of instrumentation and control systems for a research reactors diversity, the provision of types of equipment that use different physical methods to provide physical diversity, different working principles, different hardware and/or software designs, different design teams using different development methods, and different manufacturers using different designs.